Hardeep-Malhotra/Hardeep-Malhotra/README.md

 ### 🌍 WanderLust — Full Stack Web Application (Major Project)

-A complete vacation rental platform where users can **browse, book, and list properties** such as house's, villa's, and farmhouses.
+A complete vacation rental platform where users can **browse, book, and list properties** such as house's, villa's, and farmhouse's.

 #### 🔑 Key Feature's
 - Google & GitHub OAuth Authentication